movor/laravel-custom-casts/README.md

 // ...
 ```

 Next step is to create class that'll handle casting.
-It must implement "setAttribute" method which will handle transforming initial value (passed to model) and any other logic involved.
+It must implement "setAttribute" method which will take care of saving the image (from UploadedFile object) and generating image name with path - to be preserved in db.

 ```php
 // File: app/CustomCasts/ImageCast.php